dwdas9/home/articles/AzureFunctions/AzureSkyWeather/HttpTriggered/Project_Details_HTTPTriggered.md

     ![Alt text](image-40.png)

-### Set Up Azure Blob Storage
+### Set Up Azure Blob(ADLSG2) Storage

 In the Azure portal, create a resource group, a storage account, and a blob container named `weather-http`.
 This is where the Azure Function will store the .json weather files.
 I've omitted the detailed steps here to focus on the main process.
+Remember: `Enable Hierarchical Namespace`.
+This will turn your storage into a Data Lake.

 ### Create the Azure Function App